dgroomes/hadoop-playground/README.md

 General clean-ups, changes and things I wish to implement for this project:

+* Explose the ResourceManager port to the host (port 8088)
+  * I'm not exactly sure how to do this because I don't want to make source file changes to `docker-hadoop`.
+Layer in an *override* `docker-compose.yml` somehow?
 * Sprinkle in Yarn somehow
   * Or is Yarn just implicitly there anyway if I run a Map Reduce job?
 * Sprinkle in Oozie for scheduling